TC-4 Code to Write

 Of course this is the most tricky part.
 We hope there are enough comments in there so that you understand what is to be done.
 Please, post your questions and help us improve it.

 It is also the type::TypeChecker’s job to set the record_type in the type::Nil class. record_type is holding some information about the type::Record type associated to the type::Nil type.
-We choose to handle the record_type only when no error occured in the type-checking process.
+We choose to handle the record_type only when no error occurred in the type-checking process.

 In order to output nice error messages, the types need to be printed.
 You must implement a visitor that prints the types, similar to ast::PrettyPrinter.